Better Because of Illinois

 The ICT application will be available online during application dates only.
 When you apply, use a PC (not a Macintosh), and don't submit resumes in pdf format.
 Each essay has a 4,000-character limit—including spaces and punctuation.

-This is the only time freshmen who started at UIUC in Fall 2012 can apply to transfer to the College of Business.
+This was the only time freshmen who started at UIUC in Fall 2014 can apply to transfer to the College of Business.

 Upcoming Information Sessions